-In this article we look ahead to the iPhone 12, pretty much guaranteed to launch in autumn 2020 with (hopefully) 5G connectivity.
-We analyse the latest rumours concerning its release date, design, new features, tech specs and price, and help you make sense of all the speculation.
+The iPhone 12 is scheduled to launch in autumn 2020, although Apple is reportedly considering a delay which could push it back a month or more.
+In this article we analyse the latest rumours about its release date, design, new features, tech specs and price, and help you make sense of all the gossip.

 The notch contains a number of important sensors - those for Face ID, for example - and removing it would raise design problems, of course.
 Apple may go for a punch-hole design, which is a compromise of its own.
 But we feel that would be the worst of both worlds: an admission that the notch was a misstep, the loss of an iconic piece of design, and a failure, still, to actually provide a seamless all-screen design.

 Based on the leaks above, it looks like the notch will remain, but take up less space.
 Which will please many but won't satisfy all.

 We suspect that the market as a whole will find it even more disappointing, however, if a more recent rumour is correct: that the notch won't be any smaller.
 (This is based on leaked CAD images, which imply that Apple may have been seeding misinformation.)

 PhoneArena has posted concept illustrations showing an iPhone with four camera lenses on the rear.
 This is madness, surely...
 Although it does fit the square housing rather neatly.
 (The flash is placed in the centre.)

 It now appears more likely that the fourth sensor will be LiDAR, like on the new iPad Pro, than a fourth camera lens.

 The 2020 iPhones will come in three screen sizes: 5.4in and 6.1in for the basic models, and 6.1in and 6.7in for the Pros.
 That comes from May's spec dump, but these numbers have been circulating for a while.